databank/ractive-mini-calendar/README.md

 # RactiveMiniCalendar
 RactiveMiniCalendar is a ractive component that shows an inline calendar with possibility to select a date.
-It is basic
+It does not depend on other libraries other than Ractive.